11 Product-Led Growth Metrics to Measure Your PLG Strategy

 Put simply, product-led growth metrics hit three targets with one arrow:

-• Measure the success of your PLG strategy
+• Measure product led customer success of your strategy

 • Map your performance against your overall goals